Near Gold Hill in El Dorado County, California — The American West (Pacific Coastal)

 Erected 1969 by State Department of Parks and Recreation In cooperation with the Japanese American Citizens League, El Dorado County Historical Society, And Friends of the Centennial Observance.
 (Marker Number 815.)

 Location.
 38° 46.358′ N, 120° 53.478′ W. Marker is near Gold Hill, California, in El Dorado County.
 Marker is on Cold Springs Road, on the right when traveling north.
+Located in Front of Gold Trail School.
 Touch for map.
-Located in Front of Gold Trail School.
 Marker is at or near this postal address: 941 Cold Springs Road, Placerville CA 95667, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 12, 2014, by Alvis Hendley of San Francisco, California.
-This page has been viewed 366 times since then and 20 times this year.
+It was originally submitted on August 12, 2014, by Alvis Hendley of San Francisco, California.
+This page has been viewed 410 times since then and 19 times this year.
 Photos: 1, 2. submitted on August 12, 2014, by Alvis Hendley of San Francisco, California. • Syd Whittle was the editor who published this page.